bedrocklinux/bedrocklinux-website/markdown/0.7/known-issues.md

 Issues listed here are supplemental to [issues listed in the compatibility section](compatibility-and-workarounds.html).

+## {id="init-menu-no-keyboard"} With some hardware or initrds, keyboard input is not recognized in init selection menu

+Some users have reported their keyboard inputs are not recognized during Bedrock's init selection menu.

+By default, Bedrock will wait 30 seconds for input at the init selection menu.
+Once that expires, it will automatically continue with the default choice.
+If you run into this issue, simply wait out the default.
+Going forward, consider shortening the timeout in `/bedrock/etc/bedrock.conf`.
+You can use another init in another session either by changing the default in `bedrock.conf` or by placing `bedrock_init=<stratum>:<init-path>` on the kernel line in your boot loader.

+If you run into this, please contact paradigm indicating which distro provided your kernel, initrd, and any pertinent hardware details.

 ## {id="lvm"} lvm mount failures

 Some users have reported issues with lvm partitions, most notably `/home`, not mounting.